TSune-web/FM-advice-generator-app/README.md

 </blockquote>
 ```

-2. The &lt;picture&gt; element and the &lt;source&gt; element with srcset and media attributes.
+2. The &lt;picture&gt; element contains zero or more &lt;source&gt; elements and one &lt;img&gt; element to offer alternative versions of an image for different screen sizes.

 ```html
 <picture>